-Pehlu Khan lynching: Victim and sons named in chargesheet, Gehlot says inquiry done during BJP rule
+Pehlu Khan lynching: Dairy farmer killed in 2017 not named in chargesheet, claims Ashok Gehlot

 ‘Silence of selective liberals’

-All India Majlis-e-Ittehadul Muslimeen President Asaduddin Owaisi condemned the latest chargesheet.
+Meanwhile, All India Majlis-e-Ittehadul Muslimeen President Asaduddin Owaisi condemned the latest chargesheet.
 “It’s double face of Congress,” he told ANI.
 “When Pehlu Khan was attacked, Congress condemned it.
 It’s a condemnable act by Ashok Gehlot government.
 Urge Muslims of Rajasthan to stop supporting Congress which always betrayed you.”

 Rajasthan Bharatiya Janata Party MLA Gyan Dev Ahuja claimed that Pehlu Khan, his brothers and sons were habitual offenders and the allegations against gau rakshaks, or cow vigilantes, were wrong.